Jean-Claude Fernandes

 Jean-Claude Fernandes (born 8 November 1972) is a French professional football manager, executive, and former player.
-As of August 2022, he is the sporting director of Championnat National 2 club Sainte-Geneviève.

 Playing career

 Paris Saint-Germain

 At the age of 14, Fernandes joined Paris Saint-Germain (PSG).
 He turned down moves to Saint-Étienne, Auxerre, Lille, Nantes, and RC Paris in order to stay closer to his parents, and because he was a supporter of PSG.

 On 11 August 1993, Fernandes made his first and only appearance for PSG in a 1–0 win against Sochaux.
-PSG won the Division 1 in 1993–94, therefore Fernandes had the title attributed to him in his career honours, despite not playing an full match the entire season.
+PSG won the Division 1 in 1993–94, therefore Fernandes had the title attributed to him in his career honours, despite not playing a full match the entire season.

 During the 1995–96 season, Fernandes went on loan to Nancy in the Division 2.
 He played frequently in his first season under manager László Bölöni, and stayed at the club the following year.
 In the beginning of the 1995–96 season, Fernandes injured his knee.
 He was back at playing football after four months on the sidelines, but only made a total of 13 appearances that campaign before leaving the club.